It’s not a new thing that our canine companions tend to enjoy human foods.

 Coming to minerals, Beans contain potassium, folate, iron, and magnesium.

 Antioxidants are substances that remove radicals from the body.
-As a result, the cell damage rate slows down and health conditions improve.
+As a result, the cell damage rate decreases and health conditions improve.

 Free radicals are created in a dog’s body from many physiological processes.
-The antioxidants in beans can fend off these radicals.
-These help with preventing the damage of healthy body cells in a dog’s body.
+The antioxidants in beans can fend off these radicals—this help prevents the damage to healthy body cells in a dog’s body.

 Supplies Dietary Fiber

 Beans are enriched with high dietary fiber.
-It’s important nutrition for both dogs and humans.
-Dietary fiber improves the digestion system and improves the metabolism.
+It’s essential nutrition for both dogs and humans.
+Dietary fiber improves the digestion system and improves metabolism.

 It also helps fight off diarrhea and acts as a treatment for constipation in dogs.
 Fibers also help to keep the stomach full for a long time.

-So it’s good for dogs with an obesity problem.
+So it’s suitable for dogs with obesity problems.
 It helps with keeping their weight in check.

 How To Feed Beans To Your Dogs?

 There are many ways you can add beans to your dog’s diet.
-But they must be processed properly.
+But they must be adequately processed.
 Always soak the dry beans overnight and rinse them in water properly.

 Beans must always be cooked well before you give them to your dogs.
 Except for green beans, they can be allowed to be fed raw.
 You can mash them and mix them with dog food too.

 Mashing them is better because it helps with digestion.
-Feeding kiwis to your dogs and mixing some beans are also a good option.
-You can mix them with meat/fish and make fish/meatballs out of them.
+Feeding kiwis to your dogs and mixing some beans are also good options.
+You can mix them with meat/fish and make fish/meatballs.

 Dogs love these snacks.
 But always be careful with the amount so you’re not overfeeding them.

-Question: How many beans can I feed to my dog?
+How many beans can I feed my dog?

-Answer: Yes, it’s possible that dogs can have an allergic reaction to beans.
+Yes, it’s possible that dogs can have an allergic reaction to beans.
 Since not all dogs have the same health conditions.
-So if your dog shows allergy symptoms to beans, stop feeding it to them.
+So if your dog shows allergy symptoms to beans, stop feeding them.

-Answer: No, it’s best that you don’t.
-Even though beans have high protein it is plant-based.
-So it can’t be a substitute for meat.
-Dog’s need quality proteins that can be gained from meat and fish.
+No, you shouldn’t do that.
+Even though beans have high protein, it is plant-based.
+So it can’t be a meat substitute.
+Dogs need quality proteins that can be gained from meat and fish.